taniaortiz0/taniaortiz0/README.md

 #### Keynotes:

+• Created a 45-page APA formatted research paper called Data Collection of Radargrams and Image Processing using Python.

+• The APA formatted research paper contains radar stratigraphy and glaciology terminology, literature reviews, methods, results, discussion, conclusion, references, and an appendix.

 •	Gathered NetCDF4 files (scientific data) and was imaged processed by using Python and its libraries.

 •	Numpy was utilized for numerical computing with arrays and matrices.